moccalotto/kaos/_rulebook/main.md

 You take the Defense Attunement action, but instead of getting just one DP back.
 You get one DP plus an additional one for every 2 APs you spend.

-**Smooth Surge**:
+**Smooth surge**:
-You take a Surge Action and lose APs instead og HPs.
+You spend 3 DPs and take a Surge Action without taking any strain damage.

 **Bonus Action**:
-You spend 20 APs and get to do an additional action that round on top of your normal action and surge actions.
+You spend 10 APs and get to do an additional action that round on top of your normal action and surge actions.

 **Easy Spell**: